 Over the years sustainable architecture has taken on many different names and forms.
-What makes architecture sustainable varies widely and can include anything from a building which is constructed entirely of recycled materials to being one which is powered completely by the sun.
+What makes architecture sustainable varies widely and can include anything from a building that is constructed entirely of recycled materials to one that is powered completely by the sun.

-By following sustainable principles, architects are able to create environmentally sound and energy efficient buildings which promote conservation and a consideration of environmental impacts and historical preservation.
+By following sustainable principles, architects are able to create environmentally sound and energy-efficient buildings which promote conservation and consideration of environmental impacts and historical preservation.

 Essentially, the entire life cycle of the building and its component parts are considered along with the economic and environmental impact the building will have on its surroundings.

 The argument here is that humans, like the living world, should use energy from perpetual resources such as the sun and wind.
 This approach recognizes the abundant energy provided by these renewable sources and leverages them to power buildings and reduce dependence on non-renewable resources.